wpify/plugin-tutorial/README.md

 ## The goal of the plugin

-The aim is to create an
+The aim is to create simple plugin that stores information about books and their authors.
+On this, we demonstrate the advanced techniques of creating a plugin.